vespa-engine/documentation/en/faq.md

 No. Use [visiting](content/visiting.html) to dump all or a subset of documents.
 See [dumping-data](https://cloud.vespa.ai/en/dumping-data) for a sample script.

-#### What is the response when data is written only on some of the nodes and not on all of the replica nodes (Based on the redundancy count of the content cluster)?
+#### What is the response when data is written only on some nodes and not on all replica nodes (Based on the redundancy count of the content cluster)?
 Failure response will be given in case the document is not written on some of the replica nodes.

-#### When the doc is not written to some of the nodes, will the document become available due to replica reconciliation?
+#### When the doc is not written to some nodes, will the document become available due to replica reconciliation?
 Yes, it will be available, eventually.
 Also try [Multinode testing and observability](https://github.com/vespa-engine/sample-apps/tree/master/operations/multinode).